fair-ground/.github/profile/README.md

-The fair-ground packages and workflows contain the tools and libraries needed to create and manage a distribution network of native Swift apps.
+The fair-ground packages and workflows contain the tools and libraries needed to create and manage networks of semantic forks.

 One such fair-ground implementation is [appfair.net](https://appfair.net).